manGoweb/GithubSelector/README.md

 #### NSLocalizedString

-Simple way to localize GithubSelector is to add the following localization keys into your `Localizable.strins` file.
+Simple way to localize GithubSelector is to add the following localization keys into your `Localizable.strings` file.
 ```C
 // General
 "gs.general.total" = "Total: %d";